A story which has shaped our time more than any other.

 Amongst the Cosmologists was Thales, the first recorded philosopher who said that Water was fundamental to all things.
 While, Pythagoras called it Number and so was the first to call the Immortal Principle something non-material.
 Heraclitus said that it was Fire and that the Immortal Principle included Change as well; while contrarily Parmenides lead a group of philosophers who claimed that Appearances and Change were an illusion.

 In opposition to the Cosmologists was a group of philosophers called the Sophists.
 Amongst the Sophists was Protagoras who famously said 'Man is the measure of all things'.
-Unlike the Cosmologists the Sophists didn’t pursue an Immortal Principle external to man - but instead understood like most Greeks at the time that all ideas are based on man’s experience and originate from him.
+The Sophists didn’t pursue an Immortal Principle external to man - but instead understood like most Greeks at the time that all ideas are based on man’s experience and originate from him.
 In other words, they were the teachers of wisdom of ancient Greece.
 And the way they expounded their art was via arête speaking or Rhetoric.

 But there was a philosopher who despised the Sophists and what he saw as their destruction of an Immortal Principle external to man.
 In fact, this was a philosopher who would have an impact like no other before or after him, and whose philosophical ideas are still impacting our lives to this day.
 That philosopher was Socrates.